simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jul 08 2025 0417 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jul 09-Jul 11 2025
+Radio Blackout Forecast for Jul 11-Jul 13 2025

-              Jul 09        Jul 10        Jul 11
+              Jul 11        Jul 12        Jul 13
 R1-R2           35%           35%           35%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts through 11 Jul.
+Rationale: Solar activity is expected to be low with a chance for M-class flares (R1-R2/Minor-Moderate) on 11-13 Jul, primarily due to the flare potential of Region 4136.

 ```